 Sections 29 to 38 apply to international applications in which Finland is designated.

-Section 29 (6.6.1980/407) An international application to which a receiving Office has assigned an international filing date shall have the same effect in Finland as a Finnish application filed on the same date.
-The second sentence in the second paragraph of Section 2 shall apply only to an international application that has been pursued under Section 31.
+An international application to which a receiving Office has assigned an international filing date has the same effect in Finland as a Finnish application filed on the same date.